Board of Directors

 Craig Chenoweth - Board term through June 30, 2017

 As the newest board member, Craig was elected to his board position by general election in May 2013.
-A current Bend resident, Craig works for the City of Bend and has been active in Bend Park & Recretion programs as a participant, parent and coach. email@example.com
+A current Bend resident, Craig works for the City of Bend and has been active in Bend Park & Recretion programs as a participant, parent and coach.
+He is busy with family and two young children. email@example.com

 Scott Asla - Board term through June 30, 2017